 - The test is administered during the census administration.

-- The census administration CHASEE test dates must be during the months of February or March.
+- The dates for the census administration session must be during the months of February or March.

-- Retained grade 10 students and those absent for the test can sit for the test in the months of March or May CAHSEE test dates.
+- Retained grade 10 students and those absent for the test can sit for the test in the months of March or May.

 - Grade 10 students are not eligible to take up the test in July, October, November and December.